 ConocoPhillips (COP) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from COP as it approaches its next earnings release, which is expected to be October 29, 2019.
-On that day, COP is projected to report earnings of $0.97 per share, which would represent a year-over-year decline of 28.38%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.46 billion, down 6.92% from the year-ago period.
+Wall Street will be looking for positivity from COP as it approaches its next earnings report date.
+This is expected to be October 29, 2019.
+In that report, analysts expect COP to post earnings of $0.97 per share.
+This would mark a year-over-year decline of 28.68%.
+Meanwhile, our latest consensus estimate is calling for revenue of $9.46 billion, down 6.92% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for COP.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 4.71% lower.
-COP currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 4.71% lower.
+COP is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, COP is currently trading at a Forward P/E ratio of 14.64.
-Its industry sports an average Forward P/E of 15.14, so we one might conclude that COP is trading at a discount comparatively.
+Digging into valuation, COP currently has a Forward P/E ratio of 15.59.
+This represents a discount compared to its industry's average Forward P/E of 15.69.

-It is also worth noting that COP currently has a PEG ratio of 1.54.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-COP's industry had an average PEG ratio of 1.63 as of yesterday's close.
+Also, we should mention that COP has a PEG ratio of 1.64.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Oil and Gas - Integrated - United States was holding an average PEG ratio of 2.07 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.